 At least two individuals from each team need to be First Aid/CPR certified with a copy of their certification cards on file in the Center for Student Engagement office.
 Typically, teams will have their coach and one other member certified.
 To find a certification course in your area, check out the American Red Cross.
 Teams should ensure that at least one First Aid/CPR certified person is at all practices and games.

 This form must be filled out before use of Lombardi's facilities will be approved.

 For all home games, teams are required to hire security.
 The Student Events Advisory Board will recommend the number of security guards needed and your club will need to contact ESI Security Solutions for reservations.

 In the case of an accident or injury, club sports must follow the guidelines set forth in the Club Sports Program, and an Accident/Injury Report Form must be submitted to ASUN.

 Traveling as a Club Sport requires much preparation.
 In order for your trip to be approved, your travel paperwork must be submitted 15 days in advance and be within the permitted mileage.
 Click here and go to Travel Paperwork for all required travel forms.
 The following forms must be submitted with your paperwork to ASUN Central Station.

 Please submit this prior to making travel plans.

 This roster should contain the names of all Sports Club Participants including advisors and coaches who are traveling.

 Please fill this out prior using your personal vehicle for club sports travel.

-If you have any question about Travel Paperwork, please contact the Associate Director of Student Engagement, Clubs and Organizations
+If you have any question about Travel Paperwork, please contact the Assistant Director of Student Engagement, Clubs and Organizations